grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 [Grafana RBAC permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes/#rbac-permissions-actions-and-scopes).
 Grafana will share the service account's bearer token with the plugin backend using the `GF_PLUGIN_APP_CLIENT_SECRET` environment variable.

 Requires Grafana version 10.3.0 or later.

+**Enabling the Feature:**

-Currently, this is behind the `externalServiceAccounts` feature toggle.
+1. **Feature Toggle:** This feature is currently behind the **`externalServiceAccounts`** feature toggle.
+2. **Configuration:** Activate the **`managed_service_accounts_enabled`** configuration option in the [auth section](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#auth-section) of your Grafana configuration file.

+**Limitations:**
+This feature currently **only supports single-organization deployments**.
+The plugin's service account is automatically created in the default organization.
+This means the plugin can only access data and resources within that specific organization.
+**If your plugin needs to work with multiple organizations, this feature is currently not suitable.**

 To try this feature out, follow this [example](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/app-with-service-account/README.md).